autoplot/documentation/javadoc/org/das2/util/filesystem/FTPFileSystem.md

-# org.das2.util.filesystem.FTPFileSystemThis original FtpFileSystem implementation is based on Java's FTP client.
-Note, Autoplot uses a third-party library because
+# org.das2.util.filesystem.FTPFileSystem

- of limitations of the Java implementation.
+This original FtpFileSystem implementation is based on Java's FTP client.
+Note, Autoplot uses a third-party library because of limitations of the Java implementation.
 See DataSource project of Autoplot.
 TODO: like what?

 ***
 <a name="isDirectory"></a>
 # isDirectory